Redtech0inc/MCNet/openUILib-Documentation.md

 >hex: can be supplied a string like "#ff0000" or "0xff0000" or a number like 20 in which case it becomes the red amount

->g: is the green amount if hex was give a number then this must be a number as well
+>g: is the green amount if hex was given a number then this must be a number as well

->b: is the blue amount if hex was give a number then this must be a number as well
+>b: is the blue amount if hex was given a number then this must be a number as well

 <br>